STEM OPT Extension: How to Apply

 - Evidence of STEM degree

-Once you have compiled these documents, staple the whole packet together (including the check and the baggie that has your pictures in it—be careful not to staple through the pictures).
+If submitting a paper application, staple the whole packet together (including the check and the baggie that has your pictures in it—be careful not to staple through the pictures).
+For online filing some of the recommended items (job confirmation letters, etc) can be uploaded as additional documentation.

-You should send your completed OPT STEM extension packet to USCIS.
-We recommend you use a courier services such as FedEx or registered first-class U.S. mail service to have your packet delivered.
-These methods will both provide you with information on when the packet was delivered to USCIS, which you should keep for your records.
-USCIS must receive your application packet no later than 60 days immediately following the date on page 1 (where the DSO has signed), or the date your current OPT EAD expires, whichever is sooner.
+USCIS must receive your application no later than 60 days immediately following the date on page 1 of your I-20 (where the DSO has signed), or the date your current OPT EAD expires, whichever is sooner.

-Once USCIS has received your packet, they will send you a receipt notice.
-From this point, you will just need to wait for USCIS to issue a decision on your OPT STEM extension.
+Once USCIS has received your application, they will send you a receipt notice.

 You will be able to continue employment while the extension application is pending with USCIS, until it is approved or denied, or for 180 days, whichever comes first.
 You should continue reporting your employment information to OIA during your OPT STEM extension.